PRC License Reinstatement: How to Reinstate a Lapsed License

 Generally, no. CPD units earned during a previous renewal period are credited to that specific period and cannot be carried over to cover reinstatement requirements.
 For reinstatement, the Board typically requires newly earned CPD units that demonstrate your current competence and updated knowledge in your profession.
 However, CPD units earned after your license expired (while preparing for reinstatement) may be accepted, provided they are from PRC-accredited CPD providers.
 Always confirm the specific CPD counting rules with your Board.

-How are back annual fees and surcharges calculated?
+How are back fees and late surcharges calculated?

 What is the difference between a revoked license and an expired license for reinstatement purposes?